speechbrain/benchmarks/benchmarks/MOABB/README.md

 * The hyperparameter search algorithm (sequential model-based search vs. random search)
 * The performance fluctuations due to random initialization of neural networks

-Performance metrics were computed on each held-out session (stored in the metrics.pkl file) and reported here averaged across sessions and subjects.
+The performance was computed on each held-out session (stored in the metrics.pkl file) and was averaged across sessions and subjects.
 ### Hyperparameter search on all participants or on a subset of participants
 Hyperparameter search was performed using all the participants available or a subset of participants, for reducing computational time.